We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Either way, a combination of talking with your partner, making a few lifestyle adjustments, and forming new habits may help.
+A combination of talking with your partner, making a few lifestyle adjustments, and forming new habits may help.
+Read on for suggestions on how to get closer to your full potential without having to use medication.

-Talking to your partner is the only way to communicate how you’re feeling and what you’re experiencing.
+Talking with your partner is the only way to communicate how you’re feeling and what you’re experiencing.

-Use this time to open up a discussion about any anxieties, discontents, or even boredom you may have about your current sex life.
+Use this time to open up a discussion about any anxiety, discontent, or even boredom you may have about your current sex life.

 Here are some tips to help spark a healthy, productive conversation:

-- Dissatisfaction with your sex life doesn’t necessarily mean dissatisfaction with your partner or relationship.
+- Dissatisfaction with your sexual performance doesn’t = dissatisfaction with your partner.
 Try to keep your mind from wandering toward extremes.
 Do your best to reassure your partner.
 A convo about your sex life likely doesn’t mean the end of this pairing; you may just need something new to spice things up.

 - Sexual behaviors are often learned from the media we consume.
 This includes both positive and negative depictions of sexual activity.
 Be aware that what you think sex is supposed to be may not be what you or your partner want.

-- Timing is important.
+- Choose a time that’s free from distraction.
 This isn’t the time to multitask.
 You don’t want to risk making your partner feel unheard during a vulnerable conversation.

 - New positions.
-Try raising your partner’s legs on your shoulders when you enter, do it from behind while lying on your side or with your partner on their hands and knees, or have your partner keep their legs closer together to tighten the vaginal canal or anal area.
+Raise your partner’s legs on your shoulders when you enter, do it from behind while lying on your side or with your partner on their hands and knees, or have your partner keep their legs closer together to tighten the vaginal canal or anal area.

 - Other forms of sexual contact.
 Use your mouths to build excitement, either on each other’s genitals or other erogenous areas.